 Laura, The Adventurer

-While on tour in South Africa, Laura and her group saw much more than the Big Five.
+While on a tour of South Africa, Laura and her group saw much more than the Big Five.
 They went cage diving with sharks, walked with lions, and tasted wines in the vineyards outside of Cape Town.

 A true explorer, Laura has always loved going off the beaten path.
 She’s been traveling with her scuba diving club for twenty years and organizing groups with Go Ahead since 2007.
 With each trip, she builds lifelong connections with others who also appreciate natural beauty in new surroundings.